-Assume the six tick stop-loss, which puts $75 at risk per contract.
-If we allow this to be 2% of the account, your balance only needs to be $3750 ($75 x 50).
-To trade two contracts the recommended amount is $7,500 and to trade three contracts the recommended balance is $11,250.
-By allowing risk to equal two percent of the account instead of one percent, the recommended day trading account minimum is reduced by half.
+Assume the six-tick stop-loss, which puts $75 at risk per contract.
+If you were to allow that to be 2% of the account, your balance would only need to be $3,750 ($75 x 50).
+To trade two contracts, the recommended amount is $7,500, and to trade three contracts it is $11,250.
+By allowing risk to equal 2% of the account instead of 1%, the recommended day trading account minimum would be reduced by half.
 Risk four ticks per trade and 2% of the account, and you only need to maintain a balance of $2,500.

 Some futures brokers require a $10,000 minimum deposit to start day trading futures.
 Check with potential brokers for such limits.

-Decide if you are going to risk 1% or 2% on each trade.
-Ideally, new traders should risk only 1% while traders with a successful track record can risk 2%.
-If risking 1% and only trading one contract, you'll need at least $5,000 to $7,500 to start day trading E-mini S&P 500 futures with a four to six tick stop-loss respectively.
-Willing to risk 2% on each trade?
+Decide whether you are going to risk 1% or 2% on each trade.
+Ideally, new traders should risk only 1%, while traders with a successful track record can risk 2%.
+If risking 1% and only trading one contract, you'll need at least $5,000 to $7,500 to start day trading E-mini S&P 500 futures with a four- to six-tick stop-loss, respectively.
+Are you willing to risk 2% on each trade?
 Then those figures can be cut in half.

 The tick value and day trading margin for other futures contracts will also affect the amount of capital you need.
-If trading a different contract, see what the day trading margin is, then determine what your stop loss will need to be to effectively day trade the contract.
+If trading a different contract, see what the day trading margin is, and then determine what your stop loss will need to be to effectively day trade the contract.
 Then work through the steps above to determine the capital required to start day trading that futures contract.